mhausenblas/zdd-lab/README.md

     {"host": "10.0.3.193:27670", "version": "1.0", "result": "all is well"}

 Also, notice that none of the instances in the DC/OS UI is showing healthy.
 This is because DC/OS doesn't know anything about the health status.
 Let's change that.

+Note also that if you only want to scale the app (keeping the same version) you can use the following CLI command: `dcos marathon app update /zdd/base instances=5` to scale to 5 instances.

 ### With health checks